-- A certification from the applicable municipality, architect and/or engineer must be provided documenting the additional waiver item requirement or condition. - Projects requesting a PCL waiver request must include a non-IOI third party cost estimate from a general contractor or subcontractor with experience in the field applicable to the waiver.
-The cost estimate must identify the costs of those items which are the basis for the waiver request, i.e. unusual or extraordinary costs. - Any costs that exceed PCL cannot be included in eligible basis and the applicant must show another source of funds to pay for the PCL overage amount and include a commitment of funds for the PCL overage amount. - Projects with unsuitable soils or environmental remediation must provide an environmental report supporting the request for PCL waiver and an estimate of remediation costs from a non-IOI 3rd party. - All requests for waivers must be made in writing and approved prior to application submission.

-- A detailed third party cost breakdown must be provided indicating the difference between the cost for the extraordinary items necessitating the waiver and those of typically constructed developments. - DCA reserves the right to request additional information as deemed necessary to complete analysis and consideration of waiver request. - DCA reserves the right to deny waivers if the completed project will not result in safe and decent housing that is equal to comparable housing in the marketplace. - A copy of the written approval of the DCA per unit cost waiver must be provided with the LIHTC application to satisfy the threshold requirement.
+- A certification from the applicable municipality, architect and/or engineer must be provided documenting the additional waiver item requirement or condition. - Projects requesting a PCL waiver request must include a non-IOI third party cost review that includes a specific and delineated review of the proposed item(s) necessitating the cost limit waiver. - Projects with unsuitable soils or environmental remediation must provide an environmental report supporting the request for PCL waiver and an estimate of remediation costs from a non-IOI third party. - A detailed third party cost breakdown must be provided indicating the difference between the cost for the extraordinary items necessitating the waiver and those of typically constructed developments. - DCA reserves the right to request additional information such as PNA, PNCA, CNA, or PCR, and/or additional supporting documentation deemed necessary to complete analysis and consideration of waiver request. - DCA reserves the right to deny waivers if the completed project will not result in safe and decent housing that is equal to comparable housing in the marketplace. - A copy of the written approval of the DCA per unit cost waiver must be provided with the LIHTC application to satisfy the threshold requirement.

 Any waiver request granted at preapplication stage is preliminary.
-If selected, the Applicant will need to submit a full cost waiver with actual figures and documents as requested by the DCA construction department prior to closing.
+If selected, the Applicant will need to submit a full cost waiver request with actual figures and documents as requested by the DCA construction department prior to closing.